Back to: Angular Tutorials For Beginners and Professionals

 ngOnInit(): void {

-// If user refreshed or opened directly, state will be empty
+// If user refreshed the page or opened /order-success directly,

 const st = history.state;